singh-sanju/Protein_peptide_mimicry_study/content/mdrun.md

 persistence under physiological conditions.

-In this study, MD simulations were used to compare the dynamic behavior of one human peptide (ANX) and three microbial peptides (KP1, KP2, KP3) when bound to HLA-B27.
+In this study, MD simulations were used to compare the dynamic behavior of one human peptide (anx) and three microbial peptides (kp1, kp2, kp3) when bound to HLA-B27.

-## System Preparation
+### System Preparation

-Docked peptide–HLA-B27 complexes were prepared for MD simulations using *AmberTools23*.
+Docked peptide–HLA-B27 complexes were prepared for MD simulations using *AmberTools23* @case2023ambertools,.
 The docking output structures were cleaned, protonated, and standardized to ensure compatibility with classical force-field–based simulations.